openhab/openhab-alexa/docs/USAGE.md

 * Alexa will respond with "Sorry something wrong, to control *device* try disabling the skill and re-enabling it from your Alexa app".
 * It indicates that Alexa isn't able to control the given device because of an authentication issue.
 * To resolve this error, for users that are using the official skill, just disable and re-enable it through the Alexa app.
 For users that have setup their own custom skill, make sure that the proper credentials were configured in `ask-resources.json`.
-If running an openHAB 3.x server, make sure that the API Security Implicit User Role setting is enabled.
+For openHAB 3.0 and above, make sure that the API Security Implicit User Role setting is enabled.

 ### Server Not Accessible